-An head full of flowers carefully prepared in the shape of an headdress.
+A head full of flowers carefully prepared in the shape of a headdress.
 Once a year the young girls of the village carry it for a whole afternoon performing a slow dance.

-It is called Rejang and it’s part of the Hindu traditional rites that Majapahit civilization brought to Indonesia long time ago.
+It is called Rejang and it’s part of the Hindu traditional rites that Majapahit civilisation brought to Indonesia long time ago.

-All these photos where captured in the villages of Karangsari and Santi in the Karangasem district of Bali, Indonesia.
+All these photos were captured in the villages of Karangsari and Santi in the Karangasem district of Bali, Indonesia.

 The Rejang ceremony is an all day event.
-It takes place once a year and involves a long preparation that start weeks before.
+It takes place once a year and involves a long preparation that starts weeks before.

-Rejang dance a slow procession following an older woman which leads the many laps around the temple perimeter.
+Rejang dance a slow procession following an older woman who leads the many laps around the temple perimeter.

 Delicate, slow, oscillating with extreme grace and delicacy.

-Up on the volcano slopes of Bali, being a young woman means learning to gracefully dance with your head full of flowers since young age.
+Up on the volcano slopes of Bali, being a young woman means learning to gracefully dance with your head full of flowers from a young age.

 Parents, and the whole extended family look on.
 Boys, elders and the younger kids admire quietly.

-The Pecalangs make sure that everything is running smoothly and coordinates with other using a radio.
+The Pecalangs make sure that everything is running smoothly and coordinate with each other using a radio.

 It’s a special day and an occasion like no other.
-The Gamelan orchestra’s acoustic percussions provides the rhythm.
+The Gamelan orchestra’s acoustic percussions provide the rhythm.

 Every village has a slightly different way of arranging dresses and head wear.